Sennheiser TV Clear – crystal clear TV sound for the hearing impaired (AV review and soundbar update)

 Download the Sennheiser TV Clear App for Android or iOS.
 You can avoid setting up an account, but it offers a few extra features if you do.

 One of the early options is to select one of five clarity levels.
 It plays a test song, and you work through the levels until you get the clearest sound.
 Level one is for the most basic clarity enhancement, and level five is for the highest.
-It makes a world of difference but the higher the level, the lower the music accuracy.
+It makes a world of difference, but the higher the level, the lower the accuracy of the music.

 It also supports the phone’s Voice Assistant.